 African American Heritage

 "A past to cherish, a future to fulfill."
-These words are inscribed on one of Macon's historic markers dedicated to preserving the city's rich African American History.
-Twenty-one African American historic and cultural sites are featured below.
+Those are the words inscribed on one of Macon's historic markers dedicated to preserving the city's rich African American History.
+This self-guided tour features 22 historic and cultural sites.

 View the magnificent 63-foot long mural centerpiece of the museum, "From Africa to America", created by Macon artist Wilfred Stroud.
 This mural presents a visual history of black people from early days in Africa to current leaders and heroes.
 Learn of Harriet Tubman, Martin Luther King Jr., Otis Redding, Ellen Craft, Minnie Smith and many more!
-Georgia's largest African American museum offers fourteen exhibition galleries, a resource center, The Noel Collection and artwork depicting African American art, history and culture.
-Located 310 Cherry St, (478) 743-8544
+Georgia’s largest African American museum offers fourteen exhibition galleries, a resource center, The Noel Collection and artwork depicting African American art, history and culture.
+Located 340 Walnut Street, (478) 743-8544.Hours: Monday - Friday 9 am - 5 pm; Saturday, 12 noon - 4 pm

 Built in 1921 by black entrepreneur Charles Douglass, this restored historic theatre has hosted greats like Ma Rainey, Bessie Smith, Ida Cox and Cab Calloway.
 Macon’s Otis Redding was discovered here too!
 The Douglass Theatre now pays tribute to the African American influence on film and theatre.
 Enjoy live musical, theatrical and film performances.
 Located 355 Martin Luther King Blvd., (478) 742-2000.

-Located at 1180 Washington Ave, this library offers an extensive African-American Heritage collection considered one of the best in the Southeast.
+Located at 510 College Street, this library offers an extensive African-American Heritage collection considered one of the best in the Southeast.
 The collection, which began in 1959, contains rare genealogical, archival and biographical information.

 Pleasant Hill Historic District:

 One of the first black neighborhoods listed on the National Register of Historic Places, with architectural, cultural, educational and religious resources.
-It includes the childhood home of "Little Richard" Penniman, and the former site of Beda-Etta College and the Dr. Bobby Jones Performing Arts Center.
+It includes the childhood home of "Little Richard" Penniman, the site of Beda-Etta College and the Dr. Bobby Jones Performing Arts Center.
 Pleasant Hill also produced the acclaimed black artist Henry W. Lucas, highly esteemed educator Dr. Robert Williams and a most outstanding civil rights leader, William P. Randall.
+Be sure to stop in at the Booker T. Washington Community Center, 391 Monroe Street, where you'll find the Otis Redding Memorial Library.

 Rodney Davis Memorial:

-Visit the memorial dedicated to Macon's only Medal of Honor winner.
-Sergeant Rodney Davis, Jr., who gave his life to protect his company by jumping on top of a live hand grenade.
+Visit the memorial dedicated to Macon’s only Medal of Honor winner.
+Sergeant Rodney Davis, Jr., gave his life to protect his company by jumping on top of a live hand grenade.
 At 25, this young man lost his life during his second tour of duty during the Vietnam War.
-Located Rosa Parks Square, across the street from City Hall on Poplar Street in downtown historic Macon.
-View his uniform and Medal of Honor inside the Tubman African American Museum.
+Located in the triangle across the street from City Hall on Poplar Street in downtown historic Macon.
+View his uniform and Medal of Honor inside the Tubman African Museum.

 Otis Redding Statue: